arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_log.md

 *upto* and *level* are mutually exclusive.

 @RESTQUERYPARAM{start,number,optional}
-Returns all log entries such that their log entry identifier (*lid* value) is greater or equal to *start*.
+Returns all log entries such that their log entry identifier (*lid* .) is greater or equal to *start*.

 @RESTQUERYPARAM{size,number,optional}